HenryXie1/ordsauto/README.md

-# Automation tool to create Http Ords and Loadbalancer in K8S
+# Automation Tool to Create Http Ords and Loadbalancer in K8S

 A kubectl plugin that create http and ords( Oracle Rest Data Services) based on [Apex (oracle application express) 19.1](https://github.com/HenryXie1/apexauto)